arpan-ghosh/MarvelAPI/README.md

 This implementation is about ~7 seconds.
 If we did everything using async, including getting the Spectrum's initial information AND the comicIDs list, it could be slightly faster.
 But the overhead for such a small list of results could also make it such that it's not really that much faster.

+## APIs Queried
+GET /v1/public/characters - Fetches lists of characters given a Name (aka.
+"Spectrum", save data, especially the character ID)
+GET /v1/public/characters/{characterId}/comicsFetches - lists of comics filtered by a character id (aka.
+Spectrum's Marvel ID, parse and store comic IDs in memory)
+GET /v1/public/comics/{comicId}/characters - Fetches lists of characters filtered by a comic id (Make a GET here for each comic ID stored from the request above, then parse for the Characters and save their data).

 ## Docker instructions
 1. Download the repository, and then run the following commands from the root directory of the repo (marvel-api)
 2. `docker build -t marvel-api .`